Dannyps/CCidadao/README.md

 ```

 ## Motivation
 There was an interest in being able to quickly generate valid CC numbers for pentesting reasons.
 Thus, CCidadao was born.
-Its applications, however, are more abrangent than that.
+It's applications, however, are more abrangent than that.

 ## Contributing
 You are welcome to contribute to the code, as well as to the documentation.
 You should do so by means of a Pull Request.
 You may use xDebug to profile the execution and find the less effecient methods.